Soviet cruiser Admiral Isachenkov: 1980s and end of service

 The start of the new decade found Admiral Isachenkov serving in the Mediterranean, an operation that continued until 26 April 1980.
 Between 27 and 30 June 1980, the ship served again as the flagship for an exercise in the Atlantic, this time Atlantic-80.
 Returning to the Mediterranean, the vessel then undertook manoeuvres with Kiev and the Project 1123 Kondor (NATO reporting name 'Moskva' class) helicopter cruiser Leningrad between 4 January and 18 September 1981.
 During these operations, it was not just Soviet vessels that accompanied Admiral Isachenkov.
 British and Dutch frigates, such as HMS Ardent, shadowed the Soviet vessels as they transited through the English Channel in the middle of 1981.

 Between 19 December 1981 and 1 August 1982, the vessel was in Kronstadt being repaired, and the main armament was upgraded to URPK-5 Rastrub (SS-N-14B).
 The new missiles, designated 85RU, provided a greater anti-ship capability than those that they replaced.
 The Shlyuz satellite navigation system and the Tsunami-BM satellite communication systems were also fitted.
-Once back in service, Admiral Isachenkov rejoined Kiev on 5 January 1987 for manoeuvres in the Mediterranean Sea and Atlantic Ocean, serving until 24 June and observing the USS Nimitz carrier battle group.
+Once back in service, Admiral Isachenkov rejoined Kiev on 5 January 1987 for manoeuvres in the Mediterranean Sea and the Atlantic Ocean, serving until 24 June and observing the USS Nimitz carrier battle group.
 During this time, between 2 and 5 June, the vessel also made an official visit to Tripoli, Libya.

 With the end of the Cold War and the dissolution of the Soviet Union in 1991, the navy reassessed its need for a large fleet and decided to retire some of its larger and more expensive ships.
 In addition, after nearly twenty years in service, Admiral Isachenkov was suffering from deteriorating weapons and electronic systems.
 The cost of upgrades and repairs was considered unjustifiably high and instead, on 3 July 1992, the vessel was struck and withdrawn from service.
 The ship was decommissioned and subsequently sold to an Indian company to be broken up.

 During the vessel's career, Admiral Isachenkov was assigned the temporary tactical numbers 588, 584, 643, 686, 672, 667 and 640.